America’s suicide problem is a gun problem: the majority of American suicide deaths involve firearms. But these tragedies are preventable.

 Our report Confronting the Inevitability Myth: How Data-Driven Gun Policies Save Lives from Suicide provides an in-depth examination of the deadly role guns play in suicide in America and outlines the policies and intervention programs that have been proven to help prevent these tragedies.

-Over 195,000 Americans have died by firearm suicide since 2010.
+Nearly 260,000 Americans have died by firearm suicide since 2012.
 The most persistent, damaging misconception about suicide is that people who attempt it have reached a point of no return, and their deaths are inevitable.
-The facts contradict this inevitability myth: the vast majority of people who attempt suicide survive, and go on to live out their lives without attempting suicide again.
-In fact, up to 16 million Americans alive today have survived a suicide attempt.
-But conspicuously missing from survivor stories are those of people who attempted suicide with a firearm.
+This isn’t borne out by the facts: the vast majority of people who attempt suicide survive.
+Each year, over one million people survive a suicide attempt.
+People who attempt suicide with firearms rarely survive, and are robbed of this second chance at life.

-Most people attempt suicide impulsively during acute periods of mental crisis, typically using whatever means is most readily available.
-People are at least 40 times more likely to die if they attempt suicide with a gun instead of other common methods.
+Most people attempt suicide during acute periods of mental crisis, typically using whatever means is readily available.
+People are at least 45 times more likely to die if they attempt suicide with a gun instead of drugs or medications.
 This is why firearms account for 5% of life-threatening suicide attempts in the United States but over 50% of suicide deaths.
-This is also why states with unrestricted access to guns suffer elevated suicide rates

-The data categorically shows that gun access is the most significant factor in states’ overall rates of suicide.
-Compared to other variables, gun access is the most correlated with suicide death on an individual level as well.
+The data categorically shows that gun access is a significant driving factor of suicide risk.
+States with higher rates of firearm ownership have higher rates of firearm suicide, and the presence of a gun in the home triples the risk of suicide for all residents of the home.
 Responsible gun policy reform is a critical component in any effort to save lives from suicide in America.

 The Solution

-Programs led by health care professionals to identify patients at high risk of suicide and educate them about the health and safety risks of firearms have also been proven effective at reducing suicides.
+Doctors also can and should play a key role in this fight.
+Programs led by healthcare professionals to identify patients at high risk of suicide and educate them about the risks posed by firearms have also been proven effective at reducing suicides.

 What Giffords Is Doing

-We’re also fighting to develop, pass, and implement lifesaving policy reforms at the state and federal levels to combat rising suicide rates.
+GIFFORDS is fighting to draft, pass, and implement lifesaving policy reforms at the state and federal levels to combat rising suicide rates.
 Our efforts include promoting universal background checks, extreme risk protection order legislation, child access prevention policies, and waiting period reforms.
 We also fight back against gun lobby “gag order” laws that prevent doctors from talking to their patients about safe storage of firearms.

 We’ve helped successfully draft and enact extreme risk protection laws in nearly 20 states since 2014 and helped develop the Extreme Risk Protection Order Act, which passed the US House of Representatives in 2019, to support implementation of these new laws.
 We also were instrumental in developing and passing H.R.
-8, the Bipartisan Background Checks Act, in the US House, and have worked to successfully enact new state-level background check laws in 10 new states since 2013.
+8, the Bipartisan Background Checks Act, in the US House in both 2019 and 2021, and have worked to successfully enact new state-level background check laws in 10 new states since 2013.
 We also worked to successfully convince Republican governors to sign waiting period legislation in multiple states.

-The research is clear: firearm suicides are not inevitable.
+The research is clear that firearm suicides are not inevitable.
 We’re committed to doing everything in our power to reduce gun access among individuals in crisis so that they can get the help and support they need.

 SUPPORT GIFFORDS